kcushing1/Employee-Directory/README.md

 Use the deployed app at: url

-Or download and install to your computer.
+Or download and install to your computer, using http://localhost:3000 to view in your browser.

 The current users are generated with Random User Generator API